Bayesian Learning of (n,p) Reaction Cross Sections with Quantified Uncertainties: Methodology

 \subsection{Data Preparation}

-Our dataset consists of measured (n,p) reaction cross-sections for a broad range of target nuclei (roughly Z$=$8-–77) and incident neutron energies up to $\sim20$ MeV.
+Our dataset consists of measured (n,p) reaction cross-sections for a broad range of target nuclei ($8 \lesssim Z \lesssim 77$) and incident neutron energies up to $\sim$20~MeV.
 These data were drawn from evaluated nuclear data library (i.e., ENDF/B-VIII.1), ensuring a comprehensive coverage of isotopic chains and energy points.
-Each data sample is described by an input-–output pair $(x, ln(\sigma_{\text{ENDF}}))$, where $\sigma_{\text{ENDF}}$ is the experimentally observed cross-section (in barns) and $x$ is a feature vector encoding the nuclear properties and reaction conditions.
-We design the input features to incorporate both basic nuclear properties and key physical quantities identified in previous studies~\cite{Li2024a}.
-In particular, each input $x = (Z,\;N,\;\delta,\;\Delta E,\;ln(\sigma_{\text{TENDL}}),\;(N-Z)/A)$ includes: the proton number $Z$ and neutron number $N$ of the target nucleus; a pairing effect $\delta$ defined as $\delta=1$ for even-–even nuclei, $0$ for odd-$A$ nuclei, and $-1$ for odd-–odd nuclei to capture odd-–even staggering effects; the energy offset $\Delta E = E - E_{\text{thresh}}$, i.e. the incident neutron energy relative to the reaction threshold, which empirically yields more uniform excitation function patterns across isotopes; the natural logarithm of the theoretical (n,p) cross-section $\sigma_{\text{TENDL}}$; and $(N-Z)/A$, a dimensionless measure of isospin.
+Each data sample is described by an input-–output pair $(\mathbf{x}, r)$, where the target quantity $r$ is the log-space residual defined in Eq.~\ref{eq:residual} as,

+where $\sigma_{\text{ENDF}}$ is the evaluated experimentally observed cross-section (in barns) and $\sigma_{TENDL}$ is denoting the TENDL-2023 theoretical cross section data (in barns).
 For incident neutron energies below 20 MeV, the cross sections of (n,p) reactions are typically less than 1 barn and can vary over several orders of magnitude.
-Therefore, we have used the logarithmic values of the (n,p) reaction cross sections.
+Therefore, we have used the logarithmic values of the (n,p) reaction cross sections and all target values are expressed in log-space.
+The reconstructed BNN cross section in log-space is then recovered using the predicted residual, $r$ as given in Eq.~\ref{eq:reconstruction},